GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 2. We call the method `forAllRows` (\ref TNL::Matrices::TridiagonalMatrix::forAllRows) (line 33) instead of `ParallelFor` (\ref TNL::Algorithms::ParallelFor) which is simpler since we do not have to state the device type explicitly.
 The method `forAllRows` calls the method `forRows` for all matrix rows so we do not have to state explicitly the interval of matrix rows neither.
 3. The lambda function `f` (lines 25-31) accepts one parameter `row` of the type `RowView` (\ref TNL::Matrices::TridiagonalMatrix::RowView which is \ref TNL::Matrices::TridiagonalMatrixRowView) instead of the index of the matrix row.
 Therefore we do not need to call the method `getRow` (\ref TNL::Matrices::TridiagonalMatrix::getRow).
 On the other hand, we need the method `geRowIndex` (\ref TNL::Matrices::TridiagonalMatrixRowView::getRowIndex) to get the index of the matrix row (line 24).

-The rest of the lambda function remains the same.
+Next, we compute sum of absolute values of matrix elements in each row and store it in a vector (lines 39-46).
+Firstly we create the vector `sum_vector` for storing the sums (line 39) and get a vector view `sum_view` to get access to the vector from a lambda function.
+On the lines 41-46, we call lambda function for each matrix row which iterates over all matrix elements and sum their absolute values.
+Finally we store the result to the output vector (line 45).

 The result looks as follows:

 \include TridiagonalMatrixExample_forRows.out